U.S. COVID vaccine rollout for young children will pick up pace

 Jha said the vaccines could only be shipped once authorized and with Monday being a federal holiday, many doctors' offices and children's' hospitals were likely to receive vaccines on Tuesday or Wednesday.

 Not all pharmacies will offer the shots to everyone in this age group.
-CVS Health Corp (CVS.N) will offer shots for children aged 18 months and up, while Walmart Inc (WMT.N) and Rite Aid Corp (RAD.N) will offer them to those aged 3 and older.
+CVS Health Corp will offer shots for children aged 18 months and up, while Walmart Inc and Rite Aid Corp will offer them to those aged 3 and older.

 Register now for FREE unlimited access to Reuters.com